Making Branch Banking Safer and Smarter for Customers

 • Provide avenue to seek help

-The eventual proposed concept is a duo-screen interactive model focusing on:
+The proposed duo-screen interactive model focuses on:

 Enhancing transparency and trust: Building on previous findings that side-by-side engagement fosters transparency and trust, the new concept introduces a dedicated counter for each teller-customer interaction